CristianPereyraDev/crypto-arbitrage-api/README.md

 ## Features

-- There are two Websockets versions, one that supports html template generation for web based apps and another version for messages in JSON format.
+- Two Websockets versions, one web based apps and another messages in JSON format.
 - An API REST endpoint to query currency quotes (i.e. USD-ARS).
 - An API REST endpoint to query exchange fees.
 - An API REST endpoint to query available pairs.